thomasballinger/rlundo/readme.md

 ![rlundo preview example](http://ballingt.com/assets/rlundopreview.gif)

-For a long read about the motivation for such a tools, see [this blog post](http://ballingt.com/interactive-interpreter-undo)
+For a long read about the motivation for such a tool, see [this blog post](http://ballingt.com/interactive-interpreter-undo)

 A patched version of readline is used to fork an interpreter